lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 - education/rubric.txt
 - education/lesson_plan.md

+> Note: If the model is unable to read one specific file format, then save it in another format, or copy-paste in the prompt.

 ### A) Prompt

 ```
 System role: You are an instructional designer for higher education.

 Context files you can reference:
-- Syllabus (excerpt): [paste the text from syllabus.txt]
+- Syllabus (excerpt): [upload file syllabus.txt]
-- Writing Rubric (excerpt): [paste the text from rubric.txt]
+- Writing Rubric (excerpt): [upload file rubric.txt]

 Task:
-1) Review the lesson_plan.md (pasted below) against the syllabus goals and the rubric criteria.
+1) Review the lesson_plan.md attached against the syllabus goals and the rubric criteria.
 2) Summarize the lesson plan in 3 bullet points for students.
 3) Produce a table with columns: Strengths | Weaknesses | Improvement Suggestions.
 4) Write a 60-word student-facing overview.